KeithKorter/JobPlacementDashboard/README.md

 ### New Consolidated App
 The wiki apps, Mining wiki, Wiki, and Glossary were spread out into different sections of the project.
-I consolidated them into a new app, approaptley names Wikis.
+I consolidated them into a new app, appropriately names Wikis.
 I also crested new templates for the HTML side of the app to display.

 ![Story 1](/images/story1.jpg)

  ### Deprecate Webpages
-I was tasked with deprecating the ‘Webpages’ section of the project and ensuring any liks were redirected.
-This also involved removing any refrences to the old ‘Data Sciences’ section of the project.
+I was tasked with deprecating the ‘Webpages’ section of the project and ensuring any links were redirected.
+This also involved removing any references to the old ‘Data Sciences’ section of the project.
 My steps were as follows:

-1) Remove all url references from our landing pages (home, apis, wiki, etc) to the webpages and make sure instead they reference the index page of the appropriate app.
+1) Remove all URL references from our landing pages (home, APIs, wiki, etc.) to the webpages and make sure instead they reference the index page of the appropriate app.
 Replace the references to Data Science with references to My Location Data (like in the nav bar drop down).
 2) Comment out the appropriate code from the main the_spacebar files, like the urls.py file and the settings file
 3) Delete the webpages app folder
 4) Run the program and test that there are no broken links or errors